 Michael helps people navigate the boundary between the two.
 With proven habits and techniques to reconnect with one’s “personal operating system” and get back to living on their own terms — as their UNIQUE self.

 British journalist and best-selling author Oliver Burkeman discusses how we can make the most of our finite lives in a world of impossible demands and relentless distraction with better time management.
+Click here to learn more about Oliver Burkeman, his work, and his impact in the world.

 Christopher M. Barnes is a professor of organizational behavior at the University of Washington.
 An expert on the impact of sleep deprivation, Dr. Barnes discusses the impact it has on leadership performance, behavior, and interpersonal relationships.
 Listeners also will learn about the concept of “social jetlag” and steps to take